laboroai/border/border-mlflow-tracking/README.md

 ```

 Then, training configurations and metrices can be logged to the tracking server.
-The following code is an example.
+The following code provides an example.
 Nested configuration parameters will be flattened,
 logged like `hyper_params.param1`, `hyper_params.param2`.

 ```rust